freifunk-gluon/gluon/docs/package/gluon-config-mode-domain-select.rst

 ``/lib/gluon/upgrade/`` are triggered to update the nodes configuration.

-Hiding domains could be useful for default or testing domains, which should not be accidentally selected by a node operater.
+Hiding domains could be useful for default or testing domains, which should not be accidentally selected by a node operator.

 domains/\*.conf
 ---------------